triplea-game/triplea/docs/development/how-to/ide-setup/intellij-setup.md

             1. load checkstyle file by clicking on the "plus" and navigating to the file .\IdeaProjects\triplea\config\checkstyle (If you can't find it, you can download it from [the repository](https://github.com/triplea-game/triplea/blob/master/config/checkstyle/checkstyle.xml))
             1. set checkstyle version
             1. set to scan all sources
-            1. **WARNING** latest checkstyle version is not compatible with the XML file that is checked in, you need to use an older checkstyle version in IDE (#7788)
       ![Screenshot from 2020-10-18 19-18-46
       ](https://user-images.githubusercontent.com/12397753/96394543-271e2700-1177-11eb-9460-24e2e235d60d.png)
   1. *Save Actions (optional)*